MiTsSsS/Pong/README.md

 - Displaying `sf::Text` on screen.
 - Loading and playing sound files using `sf::SoundBuffer` and `sf::Sound`.
 - Simple collision detection using `sf::FloatRect`.
-- Limiting FPS using `setFramerateLimit`.
+- Limiting FPS using `sf::RenderWindow' and 'setFrameLimit'.

 # Preview
 <p align="center">